 Welcome to the Secret Seattle guide to things to do in West Seattle!

 Out of the many different areas that make up Seattle, West Seattle has always been the most independent.
-This peninsula to the west of Seattle is normally connected to the mainland via the West Seattle Bridge, but the bridge has been closed for the past two years for essential repairs.
-Now the West Seattle Bridge is finally reopening this month, September 2022, and it’s time to explore all that West Seattle has to offer.
+This peninsula to the west of Seattle is connected to the mainland via the West Seattle Bridge.
+West Seattleites became accidental islanders, in a sense, when the bridge closed for over two years for essential repairs.
+The West Seattle Bridge finally reopened in September 2022 and it’s high time you explore all that West Seattle has to offer.

-From delicious restaurants and lively bars to shopping and events, West Seattle offers all the same things that greater Seattle area does.
-You may find that it’s more family-friendly than some Seattle neighborhoods and that there is a more leisurely, suburban pace of life there.
+From delicious restaurants and lively bars to shopping and events, West Seattle offers all the same things that greater Seattle area does—plus an incredible sandy beach!
+You may find that it’s more family-friendly than some Seattle neighborhoods and that there is a more leisurely, community-oriented way of life there.
 Whether you’re looking for activities to do with your kids or in search of more grown-up fun, there’s something on this list for you.
 The best part is that most of these West Seattle activities can be enjoyed year-round, and many of them are budget-friendly or even free!

 1. See the famous West Seattle flower houses